Hamza-asm/Data-Science-Analytics-Projects/README.md

 House Price Prediction using the Boston Housing dataset

 Each task demonstrates different aspects of data science including data cleaning, visualization, machine learning model implementation, and evaluation.
-The repository includes Jupyter notebooks, Python scripts, datasets, and comprehensive documentation.
+The repository includes Jupyter notebooks,  datasets, and comprehensive documentation.